University of Georgia

 Faculty and staff, including teaching assistants, may not pursue or engage in dating or sexual relationships with students whom they currently supervise, teach or evaluate in any way.

-University employees may not date or be sexually involved with any other University employee if either employee supervises, evaluates or in any other way directly affects the terms or conditions of the other's employment.
+University employees may not pursue or engage in a dating or sexual relationship with any other University employee if either one supervises, evaluates, or could directly affect the terms or conditions of the other's employment.

 Violation of the consensual relationships provision of the NDAH Policy provides a basis for disciplinary action, up to and including suspension or termination.